-If the WiFi LED stays off (), check to see if both radios on the modem router are disabled (see Control the WiFi Radios on page 108).
-By default, both radios are enabled and the WiFi LED lights solid blue.
+If the WiFi LED remains off, check to see if both radios on the modem router are disabled (see Control the WiFi Radios on page 123).
+By default, both radios are enabled and the WiFi LED lights solid white.

 You Cannot Log In to the Modem Router